melezhik/jam/README.md

     jam.rb ./hello-world-example

-Okay, I had it almost right, but I "forget" abount some tiny configuration file for jam glue may do things correctly. cat ./hello-world-example/jam.json
+Okay, I had it almost right, but I "forget" about some tiny configuration file for jam glue may do things correctly. cat ./hello-world-example/jam.json

     {